The-AEGIS-Initiative/lernrobotics/README.md

     - Are you sure you want to continue? `Yes`
     - Do you want to update code for your updated GraphQL API? `No`

-At this point you will have your own fully functional copy of the Robobot app to develop on.
+At this point you will have your own fully functional copy of the LernRobotics app to develop on.
 All back-end resources for auth and APIs are provisioned on your own AWS account.
 For dev purposes, AWS usage falls well within the free tiers AWS provides.

-### Step 3) Create a Robobot Account
+### Step 3) Create a LernRobotics Account
 1. Start the robobot app locally: `npm start`
 2. Create an general purpose developer admin account (for manual local app usage)
     - Create the account in your local robobot app